jtirana98/Hydra_tackling-CF-in-SFL/README.md

-### Set-up Instructions
+## Set-up Instructions

-1. Create Python environment
+1. Create a Python environment
-2. Install and set-up PyTorch and torchvision in your environment according to [pytorch-site](https://pytorch.org/get-started/locally/)
+2. Install and set up PyTorch and torchvision in your environment according to [pytorch-site](https://pytorch.org/get-started/locally/)

 3. Additional libraries